ali-hassan11/DiscoverPlaces/README.md

 ### DiscoverPlaces App

-iOS app, allowing users discover places of interest around the world!
+iOS app, allowing users to discover places of interest around the world!

 ### Features: